justinmeiners/efficient-programming-with-components/04_instrumented.md

     It doesn't look bad there, but if you do a lot of control flow (especially using adhoc patterns, besides `while`)
-    then it becomes "spagehetti code"
+    then it becomes "spaghetti code"
     that is difficult to read and follow.
     In a complex program, one must essentially read every statement as if you were the computer and jump